Readit News logoReadit News

 el-salvador commented on Instagram overtakes TikTok as most downloaded app theguardian.com/technolog... · Posted by u/tosh

-cangeroo · a year ago
+cangeroo · 2 years ago

 I think anyone talking about TikTok's content is doing themselves a disservice, because it fails to understand that the content is heavily curated by the algorithm.